akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 To approve a proposal:
 1. Go to the products’ proposals list, in the `Activity` menu for example
-1. Drag your mouse over a proposal having the statuses `Waiting for approval` or `Can be partially reviewed`.
+1. Drag your mouse over a proposal having the status `Waiting for approval` or `Can be partially reviewed`.
 The proposal will be greyed out and the `Approve all` button will appear
   ![image](../img/Proposal_ApproveAll.png)
 1. Click on the `Approve all` button
 1. A window appears displaying a comment text box, you can leave a note for the contributor